tmetsch/rusty_llm/README.md

   * 0.3.0 - replaced the way we store knowledge.
   * 0.4.0 - switch to [llama-cpp-2](https://github.com/utilityai/llama-cpp-rs) as it is under active development.
   * 0.5.0 - support to [OpenAI like API](https://platform.openai.com/docs/api-reference/introduction).
+  * 0.6.0 - version fixes.

+## Development

+Running the unittests can be annoying and "Failed to initialize LlamaBackend: BackendAlreadyInitialized" errors might show up.
+Best to run tests like this:

+    cargo test --lib  api::tests -- --test-threads=1

 ## Further reading